seneca86/Midterm_EMS/test.md

 49. Which of the following is correct?
 * a) A categorical variable ranges from 0 to 1
 * b) A numerical variable ranges from -1 to 1
-* c) A categorical variable takes discreet values
+* c) A categorical variable takes discrete values
-* d) A numerical variable takes discreet values
+* d) A numerical variable takes discrete values

 50. Suppose you want to predict house prices based on features such as square footage, number of bedrooms, and number of bathrooms.
 What model would you use?
   * a) Poisson regression